fwmechanic/k_edit/README.md

 ### menu functions

-K has a rudimentary TUI menu "system" (written largely in Lua), and a number of editor functions which generate a list of chioces to a menu, allowing the user to pick one.
+K has a rudimentary TUI "pop-up menu system" (written largely in Lua), and a number of editor functions which generate a list of chioces to a menu, allowing the user to pick one.
 These functions are given short mnemonic names as the intended invocation is `arg` "fxnm" `ctrl+x`

  * `mom` menu of Lua-based commands
  * `sb` "system buffers"